CMPL 4003 Chinese Internal Medicine 2

 Coordinator Xiaoshu Zhu Opens in new window

-Description This unit builds on Chinese Medicine 1 and extends the student's ability to analyse, diagnose and treat common and difficult diseases in internal medicine with both acupuncture and herbal medicine and using a TCM approach.
+Description This subject builds on Chinese Medicine 1 and extends the student's ability to analyse, diagnose and treat common and difficult diseases in internal medicine with both acupuncture and herbal medicine and using a TCM approach.
 Students will develop an understanding of the causes and pathophysiological mechanisms of a wide range of diseases.

 School Health Sciences